ymadoff/ryba/spark/history_server/stop.coffee.md

-# Spark History Web UI Stop
+# Spark History Server Stop

 Stop the History server.
 You can also stop the server manually with the following command: